BillJr99/Ursinus-CS173/_pages/Labs/2DArrays/lab-asciiart.md

 ---

 In this lab \[[^1]\], you will work with with 2D arrays in Java with a concrete, visual application.
 Students will write a program to automatically generate ["ASCII Art"](https://en.wikipedia.org/wiki/ASCII_art), which is text that approximates a given image.
-An example is given above with the UC logo.
+An example is given below with the UC logo.
 In this assignment, we will restrict ourselves to characters in the ASCII subset of UTF-8, including lowercase letters, uppercase letters, and some special characters; hence the name "ASCII Art."

 Please [download](../files/lab-asciiart/ASCIIArt_master.zip) the skeleton code for this assignment.
 You will be editing `src/ASCIIArt.java`.